War Memorial (Angri)

-The Monument to the Fallen of Angri is a public monument located in Piazza Doria, in the center of the town of Angri, dedicated to the fallen of the First and Second World War; an allegory of the sacrifice of the soldier for the homeland.
+The Monument to the Fallen of Angri is a public monument located in Piazza Doria, in the center of the town of Angri, Italy, dedicated to the fallen of the First and Second world wars—an allegory of the sacrifice of the soldier for the homeland.

 History

 It was built from a project by the engineer Paolo Caiazzo and Mr. Marcellini starting in 1924.
 The initial project did not include the bronze sculpture group of the Winged Victory located at the base.
 The monument was inaugurated by Marshal Pietro Badoglio of Italy on 11 February 1940 and initially bore the names of the 150 fallen in the Turkish war and the First World War.
 On the monument there was a dedicatory plaque drawn up by Professor Carlo La Mura which read "here as children we dreamed of a serene life; but we threw it into the whirlwind of war, certain of your memory, oh fellow citizens of Angri."
 This inscription was later covered with the marble slab which bears the names of the 235 fallen from Angri in the Second World War.